The Platinum Card® from American Express vs. Chase Sapphire Reserve: Battle of the Premium Travel Credit Cards

 • Up to $300 back per calendar year on Equinox+ digital fitness app or eligible Equinox club memberships when you pay with your card.
 Enrollment Required.

-• CLEAR Credit
+• CLEAR Plus Credit

 • *Terms Apply